 Using additional processes leads to contention for shared resources

-Instruction Efficiency is the ratio of total number of useful instructions for a reference case (e.g. 1 processor) compared to values when increasing the numbers of processes.
+Instruction Scaling is the ratio of total number of useful instructions for a reference case (e.g. 1 processor) compared to values when increasing the numbers of processes.
 A decrease in Instruction Efficiency corresponds to an increase in the total number of instructions required to solve a computational problem.

-IPC Efficiency compares IPC to the reference, where lower values indicate that rate of computation has slowed.
+IPC Scaling compares IPC to the reference, where lower values indicate that rate of computation has slowed.
 Typical causes for this include decreasing cache hit rate and exhaustion of memory bandwidth, these can leave processes stalled and waiting for data.

 We sincerely hope this methodology will be adopted by our users and others and will form part of the project's legacy.
 If you would like to know more about the POP metrics and the tools used to generate them please check out the rest of the Learning Material on our website, especially the document on POP Metrics.